M-o-a-T/moat/README.rst

     auth:
         allow-anonymous: true

-  If you have devices that cannot talk via DistMQTT, modify the ``transparent`` list to include the MQTT prefixes you currently use.
+  If you have devices that use MQTT directly, modify the ``transparent`` list to include your current MQTT prefixes.

 * Modify Home Assistant's MQTT integration to do autodiscovery.
   If you've set it up via the GUI, the file you need is